-Hillary Arthur is in her ninth year as the head women’s soccer coach at Willamette University during the 2016 season.
-In her first eight seasons, she has led the team to four third place finishes in the Northwest Conference (2008, 2009, 2011, 2015).
+Hillary Arthur is in her 11th year as the head women’s soccer coach at Willamette University during the 2018 season.
+Over the past 10 seasons, she has led the team to third place finishes in the Northwest Conference four times (2008, 2009, 2011, 2015).
+Willamette finished fourth out of nine teams in the NWC in 2017 with a strong 10-4-2 conference record.
+The Bearcats completed the season with a 13-4-3 overall record and were ranked #7 in the West Region of NCAA Division III.

 Willamette ended 2014 with a 2-0-1 record in its final three games, while recording three consecutive shutouts.
 The Bearcats earned a 1-0 victory over Pacific Lutheran University one day before the end of the regular season, helping drop the Lutes from first place into a tie for second place in the NWC.